 The Canadian Preppers Network is a group of interconnected provincial network blogs that fall under the umbrella of the CPN.
 We are a group of volunteer authors who contribute articles to the provincial network blogs with the hope of raising awareness of emergency-preparedness, self-reliance and self-sufficiency in Canada.

 Please see the widget below to link to any/all provincial network blogs.

 Somehow this month I ended up with tons of lemons, limes and little oranges.
 It pains me to throw away perfectly good items so I had to do my best to try to preserve as much as I could.

 I am not a fan of marmalade but that is certainly one great option to preserve citrus.
 Another good tip that I used was to juice them and freeze the juice in ice cube trays.
 Once well frozen, they can be easily transferred to a freezer safe bag, readily available to add to recipes or drinks.
 I love carbonated water with citrus ice cubes.

 Then, using my trusty dehydrator, I sliced up the oranges into 1/4" slices along with the remainder of limes and dried them.
 These are great to add to a water jug in the fridge for some flavour or to add to a mug of hot tea.
 I heard that they are also great for crafts or as an addition to some natural bath soak recipes but I have not tried those yet.
 I do like the look of them though, just doing nothing in a pretty jar.

 Please feel free to share in the comments any other ideas for saving citrus or for using stored citrus.

 Do you enjoy the content posted here?
 Wish you were able to learn new skills, share your ideas, and have a more personal connection to preppers from all over the country?
 The Canadian Preppers Network Forum is the place for you.
-Join today and participate with over 1400 members from across the nation.
+Join today and participate with an ever growing membership from across the nation.